Nutrition and Dietetics at Messiah College

 - Community health organizations

 Post-graduate dietetic internship

-Messiah college offers a post-graduate dietetic internship, which has been granted candidacy for accreditation status by ACEND.
+Messiah College offers a post-graduate dietetic internship, which has been granted candidacy for accreditation status by ACEND.
 Students gain entry into the program via national match.

 Why study nutrition and dietetics?

 The nutrition and dietetics major is a good choice if you enjoy biology and chemistry as well as working with people.
-This major has been approved and accredited by the Accreditation Council for Education in Nutrition and Dietetics to provide the academic portion of the requirements for becoming a Registered Dietitian Nutritionist (RDN) since 1977.
+This major has been approved or accredited by the Accreditation Council for Education in Nutrition and Dietetics to provide the academic portion of the requirements for becoming a Registered Dietitian Nutritionist (RDN) since 1977.
 Students who do not continue on the pathway to becoming an RDN have successfully pursued careers as community nutritionists, dietetic technicians and food service managers.